jarretjeter/Mr.Robogers-Neighborhood/README.md

 Test: "If number has a combination of values of 1, 2, and/or 3, function should take 3 as highest precedence, then 2, then 1."
 Code: beepBoop(11223);
 Expected Output: "Won't you be my neighbor?"

+Describe: response(num)

+Test: "Uses 'range' and 'beepboop' functions to return a response from Mr. Roboger to the user"
+Code: response();
+Expected Output: